LiveWaffle/JellyStatus/README.md

 # JellyStatus!

-A watch status for you're jellyfin server
+A watch status for you're jellyfin server on discord.

 ## Instructions